ghodss/kubernetes.github.io/docs/user-guide/ingress.md

 {% include code.html language="yaml" file="ingress.yaml" ghlink="/docs/user-guide/ingress.yaml" %}

-If you create it using `kubectl -f` you should see:
+If you create it using `kubectl create -f` you should see:

 ```shell
 $ kubectl get ing